justgo97/arabic-utils/README.md

 Demo website to show the main functionalities of the package: [arabic-utils.pages.dev](https://arabic-utils.pages.dev/)

+Ps: don't mind the styling I will update it one day 😅

 # TODO

 - [ ] Add option to remove extra symbols that could exist in various texts in the normalize method